slsa-framework/slsa/docs/spec/v1.0/about.md

 multiple points in the complex process of getting that code into software systems—that is, in the **software supply chain**.
-Since these attacks are on the rise and show no sign of decreasing, a universal framework for hardening the software supply chain is needed, as evidenced by the [U.S. Executive Order on Improving the Nation's Cybersecurity](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/).
+Since these attacks are on the rise and show no sign of decreasing, a universal framework for hardening the software supply chain is needed, as affirmed by the [U.S. Executive Order on Improving the Nation's Cybersecurity](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/).

 Security techniques for vulnerability detection and analysis of source code are